Tomography Model#

 Perform MBIR reconstruction using the Multi-Granular Vector Coordinate Descent algorithm.
 This function takes care of generating its own partitions and partition sequence.
 TO restart a recon using the same partition sequence, set first_iteration to be the number of iterations completed so far, and set init_recon to be the output of the previous recon.
 This will continue using the same partition sequence from where the previous recon left off.

-sinogram (ndarray or jax array) – 3D sinogram data with shape (num_views, num_det_rows, num_det_channels).
+sinogram (numpy or jax array) – 3D sinogram data with shape (num_views, num_det_rows, num_det_channels).

-weights (ndarray or jax array, optional) – 3D positive weights with same shape as error_sinogram.
+weights (numpy or jax array, optional) – 3D positive weights with same shape as error_sinogram.
 Defaults to None, in which case the weights are implicitly all 1.

-init_recon (jax array or None or 0, optional) – Initial reconstruction to use in reconstruction.
+init_recon (numpy or jax array, or None or 0, optional) – Initial reconstruction to use in reconstruction.
 If None, then direct_recon is called with default arguments.
 Defaults to None.

 max_iterations (int, optional) – maximum number of iterations of the VCD algorithm to perform.